-Orange County Workforce Innovation High School (OCWIHS) is an independent study program with Dashboard Alternative School Status (DASS) currently serving 219 students grades 9-12 in Orange County.
-We serve 21% English Learners, 75% Socio-Economically Disadvantaged, 2% Foster Youth, 6% Homeless Youth, and 32% Students with Disabilities.
+Orange County Workforce Innovation High School (OCWIHS) is an independent study program with Dashboard Alternative School Status (DASS) currently serving 182 students in grades 9-12 in Orange County.
+We serve 20.3% English Learners, 87.4% Socio-Economically Disadvantaged, 3.8% Foster Youth, 8.8% Homeless Youth, and 33% Students with Disabilities.
 Our personalized learning program serves a diverse student community with the mission of engaging students in learning and supporting them towards graduation while building skills for college and career readiness.
-OCI students come from diverse backgrounds and are no longer enrolled in a traditional classroom program, or who prefer a personalized learning program in an alternative setting.
+OCI students come from diverse backgrounds and are either no longer enrolled in a traditional classroom program or prefer a personalized learning experience in an alternative setting.

-We are dedicated to preparing students for college and career readiness through an integrated, personalized program that combines job readiness coursework with strategic partnerships under the Workforce Innovation and Opportunity Act (WIOA).
+We are dedicated to preparing students for college and career through an integrated, personalized program that combines job-readiness coursework with strategic partnerships under the Workforce Innovation and Opportunity Act (WIOA).
 By collaborating with local workforce development organizations, we re-engage at-promise youth who face economic challenges, providing them with tailored tools to identify and access relevant training and employment services.

 Many of our students face specific challenges, including significant credit deficiencies and prolonged absences from traditional schools.
-Many o also balance full-time work or parenting responsibilities, and often contend with generational barriers such as poverty, trauma, and food insecurity.
+Many also balance full-time work or parenting responsibilities, and often contend with generational barriers such as poverty, trauma, and food insecurity.
 In response, we embrace a trauma-resilient, culturally responsive approach that addresses the Whole Child and Family, focusing on academic, social-emotional, mental, and physical health needs.
 Our student-centered environment sets high standards while offering personalized learning tailored to each student's needs, interests, and learning style.
 Key features include increased parental involvement, one-on-one teacher-student interaction, student-driven learning, technology access, and varied instructional support.
 As a year-round credit recovery program with 13 Learning Periods, we emphasize not only academic achievement but also the development of critical thinking, problem-solving, and self-directed learning skills.
 This holistic approach empowers students to define and achieve success on their own terms.